 Survival kits like this are lightweight and compact and super easy to just toss in a daypack on the way out to an adventure.
 You can also store one in your car for roadside emergency situations.

 If you want to buy a gift that’s really, really compact, consider the A2S Protection Paracord Bracelet K2-Peak – Survival Gear Kit with Embedded Compass, Fire Starter, Emergency Knife & Whistle.
 Yes, all that comes in a wearable bracelet, and it’s surprisingly not very chunky.
 I’m definitely going to invest in a pair of these for us, and good news, they are incredibly affordable on Amazon.

 In addition to a survival kit, a well-stocked First Aid Kit is essential.

 Hiking + Camping Gift Ideas

 This collection of items is a crossover of things that would benefit both hikers and campers.
+(Pssst: even more camping gifts are listed here).
 These two activities often go hand-in-hand, so why not give something that will offer tons of benefit—on the trail or at the campsite.